Which lizard species can you find in Nevada? I was astounded to learn that different species of lizards exist in Nevada and the United States.

 22. Desert Spiny Lizard

-Desert Spiny Lizard is ending our list of lizards in Nevada.
-The belly and throats of the desert spiny lizards are speckled with blue and violet, while their sides and tails are either blue or green in color.
+Desert Spiny lizards are the last lizards on our list in Nevada.
+Their belly and throats are speckled with blue and violet, while their sides and tails are either blue or green.

 Juveniles and females typically have dark patches on their backs and bellies instead of bright blue or green coloring.